backstagephp/fields/README.md

 php artisan vendor:publish --tag="filament-fields-config"
 ```

 This will create a `fields.php` file in your `config` directory.
-Make sure to fill in the tenant relationship and the tenant model.
+Make sure to fill in the tenant relationship and the tenant model (if you're using multi-tenancy).
 When running the migrations, the fields table will be created with the correct tenant relationship.

 You can publish and run the migrations with: